U.S. flag

 Diagnosis

-Evidence-based guidelines for diagnosis of FSHD are available (see Figure 1) [Tawil et al 2015].
+Evidence-based guidelines for diagnosis of facioscapulohumeral muscular dystrophy (FSHD) are available [Giardina et al 2024].

 Suggestive Findings

-• Weakness that predominantly involves the facial, scapular stabilizer, or foot dorsiflexor muscles without associated ocular or bulbar muscle weakness.
+• Weakness that predominantly involves the facial, scapular stabilizer, and/or foot dorsiflexor muscles without associated ocular or bulbar muscle weakness.
 Weakness is often asymmetric.

 • Progression of weakness after pregnancy [Ciafaloni et al 2006]

-• Prior diagnosis with inflammatory myopathy that was refractory to immunosuppression
+• Prior diagnosis with inflammatory myopathy that is refractory to immunosuppression

 Supportive Findings

 Serum concentration of creatine kinase (CK) is normal to elevated in individuals with FSHD and usually does not exceed three to five times the upper limit of the normal range.
-Serum concentration of CK >1500 IU/L suggests an alternate diagnosis.
+Serum concentration of CK that is more than 1,500 IU/L suggests an alternate diagnosis.

 EMG can show mild myopathic changes in symptomatic muscles.